basalt

 Parameters

-The event to run with
+The name of the event to trigger